Holistische Arts

 Did I infect my partner?

-HPV is so common that it is often impossible to determine by whom and when you became infected.
+HPV is so common that it is not always possible to determine by whom and when you were infected.
 The virus can be present at a very low level (almost undetectable) for years.
 Let go of the guilt; it says nothing about your relationship.

 Should I tell my partner?

 It is wise to communicate openly.
 HPV is no reason for shame.
-Your partner has likely already come into contact with the virus.
+Your partner has likely already come into contact with the virus as well.
 Men can be carriers without knowing it.

 Can I get rid of the HPV virus?